maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/SqlSet.md

    .AsEnumerable();
 ```

+In the example above the Product property is loaded for each OrderDetail in the collection.

 Find
 ----
 Find is another method that only works for annotated types.
 You can use it to get a single result (or null) that matches the given primary key value.